XHMM/my-config-files/README.md

 It's my own linter tools config setup, still 'in developing'.

 ## 😄 Say Hi

-My experience: although I used eslint and prettier many times but I did not remember to create a sharable config, so I always need to setup them every time, it's really cumbersome and even made me not want to use eslint and prettier.
+Before I used eslint and prettier frequently but I didn't remember to create a sharable config, so I need to setup them every time, it's really cumbersome and even made me no willing to use eslint and prettier.

-One day I wake up and made this repo and publish them as npm module, now I can easily setup them, so happy.
-(PS: this repo will include all my config files not only eslint and prettier).
-I update this repo according to my dev road.
+One day I wake up and made this repo and published as npm modules.
+Now I can easily setup them, so happy.
+I will update this repo according to my dev road.

-**Reminid:** This repo is just for personal use, if someone want to use it (happy), you'd better create your own rules (but I think this repo can help you learn how to create a sharable eslint/prettier config)
+**Remind:** This repo is just for personal use, if someone want to use it (happy), you'd better create your own rules (but I think this repo can help you learn how to create a sharable eslint/prettier config)

 ## 😀 Usage
+I am a typescript user.

+1. `npm i -D eslint prettier typescript`
-1. `npm i -D eslint prettier typescript eslint-config-xhmm prettier-config-xhmm`
+1. `npm i -D eslint-config-xhmm prettier-config-xhmm`

-2. create `.eslintrc` and then：
+2. create `.eslintrc` and edit :

-   when working with `nodejs`：
+   when working with `nodejs` :

    ```json
    {